Gold Coast (bar): Cultural impact and legacy

 According to Dazed, "the importance of bars like the Gold Coast stemmed from more than mere fetish; LGBTQ+ communities have always had their sex lives heavily policed and often criminalised.
 This wasn’t just about fetish or fucking – in a pre-Stonewall age in particular, these rare spaces were about freedom."

+Saddened by the sale and closure of the Gold Coast, Renslow decided to open a new leather bar in 1993.
+He considered reopening the Gold Coast, but decided against it due to decline in its reputation under Kellas's ownership; instead, Renslow opened the Chicago Eagle.

-On May 25, 2018, the Chicago City Council voted to honorarily designate the eastern stretch of Clark Street between Winnemac Avenue and Ainslie Avenue—the historic location of the Gold Coast, Man's Country, and other businesses owned by Renslow—as “Chuck Renslow Way”.
+On May 25, 2018, the Chicago City Council voted to honorarily designate the eastern stretch of Clark Street between Winnemac Avenue and Ainslie Avenue—the one-time location of the Gold Coast, Man's Country, Chicago Eagle and other businesses owned by Renslow—as “Chuck Renslow Way”.